PopovEvgeniy/sffextractshell/readme.txt

 2.7: The small changes.
 2.7.0.1-2.7.0.2: The documentation has been updated.
 2.7.1: The source code was recompiled under Lazarus 4.0 RC1.
+2.7.2: The source code was recompiled under Lazarus 4.0 RC3.
+2.7.3: The small changes.